image courtesy of Unlikely Heroes

 The Dream Culture blog recently posted a story of a lady that witnessed five men abducting a girl in some country.
 She called to the police, but they would not help.
 She prayed to God to help her not kill these men and went with a friend who was with her to offer the men a drink.
 The men were so confused by her offer that the girl was able to get free and run away.
 This lady did get them a drink and meal and proceeded to build a relationship with them.
 The story goes on and you can read it on the Dream Culture site.
 This post turned my mind to the horrors of sex trafficking.

-This Halloween season when fear is celebrated let’s remember that there is a group of people who live in constant fear and need hope: those caught in sex slavery.
+This Halloween season when fear is celebrated let’s remember that there is a group of people who live in constant fear and need hope: those caught in sex trade.
 For the love of money, a group of people imprison another group to use and exploit them.
 Money enslaves many of the young girls (and in some case boys), where they see this lifestyle as their only way to survive.
 They see no other value in themselves than being objects of lust.

 One ministry that my wife and I have invested in is Unlikely Heroes.
 It’s founder, Erica Greve, worked in Oakland Children’s Hospital when she first came in contact with girls in the sex trafficking industry.
 When she asked her superiors about what to do with these girls when they came into the hospital.
 Was there any treatment facility for them?
 When she was told there was nothing in the US for them, Erica knew God was calling her to do something.